lainda74/trustana-interview-assignment/SUBMISSION.md

 2. The current implementation does not handle user authentication or authorization.
 It is assumed that the API endpoints are either publicly accessible or that security is managed at a higher level (e.g., an API gateway or network infrastructure).

+3. I haven't done any significant changes to the layout component.
+If there is a need to add a sidebar component or common component for routes, we can use the layout component.

 ## Extra proof for Sentry and E2E testing
 Playwright e2e dashbaord image: (https://drive.google.com/file/d/1jYfGpXeIoJ1cJumqb6EmmAy00-wOu3pa/view?usp=sharing)